Distributed Consensus of Heterogeneous Multi-Agent Systems Based on Feedforward Control: Main Results

 \begin{proof} According to \eqref{algebra-riccati-equation} and \eqref{gloabl-error-cloosed-loop-system}, we have

 Based on the cost function \eqref{cost-function} under the centralized optimal control, by performing summation on $k$ from $s$ to $\infty$ and applying algebraic calculations yields

 It follows from Theorem \ref{main-result-1} that $\lim_{k\to \infty} E^{T}(k)PE(k)=0$.
-Therefore, the corresponding optimal cost function $J^{\star}(s,\infty)$ under the proposed distributed observer-based controller \eqref{feedback-controller} is derived in \eqref{cost-function-distributed}.
+Therefore, the corresponding optimal cost function $J^{\star}(s,\infty)$ under the proposed distributed observer-based controller \eqref{feedback-controller} is given by \eqref{cost-function-distributed}.
 In line with \eqref{optimal-cost-function}, the optimal cost difference \eqref{cost-difference} holds.
-Furthermore, we can analyze the asymptotically optimality for the distributed controller \eqref{feedback-controller}, which is similar to that in \cite{Zhang2023}.
-To avoid repetition, it's not described in this paper.
+Furthermore, we can analyze the asymptotically optimality of the distributed controller \eqref{feedback-controller}, which is similar to that in \cite{Zhang2023}.
+To avoid repetition, we omit the detail in this paper.
 This proof is completed. \end{proof}